District of Columbia National Guard: American Civil War

 As war approached, the D.C.
 Militia was commanded by Major General Roger C. Weightman, one of six District of Columbia mayors to serve as D.C.
 Militia colonels or generals.
 His subordinates included Major General Force; brigadier generals Bacon and Carrington; and Brigadier General Robert Ould, who would move to Virginia and later join the Confederate States Army.

-Maryland and Virginia were both slave states at the beginning of the war, surrounding District of Columbia with potential enemy territory.
+Maryland and Virginia were both slave states at the beginning of the war, surrounding the District of Columbia with potential enemy territory.
 Three days before the shots at Fort Sumter, President Lincoln called in the D.C.
 Militia to protect the capital, making it famous for providing "the first man…first company…first regiment" mobilized for the American Civil War.

 The D.C.
 Militia saw an unfortunate first when Private Manual C. Causten became the first Union prisoner of war captured by the Confederacy during the Civil War.

 D.C.
 Militia soldiers served on active duty for up to four years, engaging in combat during the Battle of Manassas and the Valley Campaign.
 They also maintained their historical role as protectors of the Capital, manning the forts which encircled Washington, D.C.
 At Fort Stevens, in District of Columbia soldiers included African-American quartermaster clerks who were originally not allowed to join combat regiments.
 As D.C. faced attack from the Confederate States Army, they were issued weapons and told to defend their city.
 President Abraham Lincoln traveled to Fort Stevens to view the fighting.
 It is said that he was brusquely ordered from harm's way by an officer, possibly Horatio Wright, although other probably apocryphal stories claim that it was Oliver Wendell Holmes Jr., later Acting Chief Justice of the U.S. Supreme Court.
 It would be the only time in history that a serving president would face enemy fire.